SESYNC-ci/advanced-git-lesson/docs/_slides/fork.md

 A few seconds later, you will have a copy of the repo in your account.
 Go back to your terminal to clone the forked repo to the home directory on your local machine.

-**Important**: Make sure you `cd` to the directory where you want to clone the repo before cloning.
-You don't want to have repo folders nested inside each other!
+As before, make sure you are in your home directory before running this.
 {:.notes}

 ~~~bash